shreya-0718/pioneer/README.md

 - 4 LEDs
 - A lot of trial and error

-I used KiCad for the PCB and Arduino for the firmware part of it.
+I used KiCad for the PCB, and VSCode with Arduino for the firmware part of it.

-## Struggles and Learning 🌱
+## Learning 🌱

-This project was a mix of “wow this is working!” and “why is nothing working.”
-A few things I wrestled with:

-- **Pin naming confusion**: In the code, I used `D0`, `D1`, etc. at first, but the XIAO RP2040 doesn’t recognize those in code.
-Turns out you just use numbers like `0`, `1`, `2` instead.
-Simple fix, but it tripped me up for a while.
-- **State machines and mode switching**: I didn’t want a million global variables, so I learned how to use enums and clean logic to manage modes.
-It made the code way easier to read and extend!
-- **Timing without delay()**: I had to learn how to use `millis()` to time animations without freezing everything else.
+This wasn't my first time using KiCad, but it was my first time using the XIAO microcontroller.
+I also learned how to write firmware for it using Arduino.
+The hardest part was figuring out the logic for the scripts, considering I had so many moving parts and buttons to handle, and to make sure that clicking two buttons at the same time didn't make the LEDs go wild.
+Overall, I learned how to use the XIAO RP2040, and will use this knowledge to make the HackPad, and how to write firmware (although as I understand, HackPad code uses either kmk or qmk).

 ## Images! 📸
 Here is my schematic:

 ![pioneer schematic](images/schematic.png)

-And here's my PCB editor (aka pure chaos):
+And here's my PCB editor:

 ![a very chaotic editor](images/pcb_editor.png)